Hypergeometric motives and the generalized Fermat equation: Introduction

 \item Prove that the reduction of the $\id{p}$-th member of the family (for a proper choice of the prime ideal $\id{p}$ as in $(1)$) is absolutely irreducible, and compute its conductor $\id{n}$.
 Then a variant of Ribet's \emph{lowering the level result} (proved in \cite{MR1047143} for classical modular forms, and a stronger version in \cite{MR3294620} for Hilbert modular forms) implies the existence of an automorphic form $F$ of level $\id{n}$ and weight $k$ whose residual Galois representation $\overline{\rho_{F,\id{p}}}$ is isomorphic to $\overline{\rho_{\bfC,\id{p}}}$.

 \item Compute the space of automorphic forms of level $\id{n}$ and weight $k$ and prove that none of them can be related to a solution of (\ref{eq:genFermat}). \end{enumerate}

 Despite our naive and simplified description, each step of the program has its subtleties!
-Even when the first three steps of the program can be successfully applied (and it seems like a new Diophantine equation will be solved), it occurs in many occasions that the last step fails for one of the following two reasons: either the space of automorphic forms has huge dimension (hence we encounter a computational problem), or the existence of ``trivial'' (or small) solutions to our equation makes the elimination step (4) to fail.
+Even when the first three steps of the program can be successfully applied (and it seems like a new Diophantine equation will be solved), it usually happens that the last step fails for one of the following two reasons: either the space of automorphic forms has huge dimension (hence we encounter a computational problem), or the existence of ``trivial'' (or small) solutions to our equation makes the elimination step (IV) to fail.

 It is sometimes possible to overcome the second failure by applying the so called \emph{multi-frey method} as developed by Siksek in \cite{MR2414954}.
-Basically, the idea is to construct many different objects in step (1) attached to the same solution, and make use of all of them in the elimination step (4).
-The problem is that (in general) the construction of the geometric object $\bfC$ in step (1) is an artisan's work, making the modular method (and the multi-frey method) hard to apply in new instances.
-The present article is based in the following crucial remark.
+Basically, the idea is to construct many different objects in step (I) attached to the same solution, and make use of them all in the elimination step (IV).
+Usually the construction of the geometric object $\bfC$ in step (I) is an artisan's work, making the modular method (and the multi-frey method) hard to apply in new instances.

-\begin{remark} The geometric object $\C$ in the first step of the modular method is not important, what really matters is to understand the compatible system of Galois representations attached to it.
-The geometry is mostly needed to describe the inertial type of the representations (and their reduction). \end{remark}